sumanchalki/shopping-cart-react-node/README.md

 # Shopping cart using React & Node.js
-Shopping cart using Node.js, React, Redux and Bootstrap 4
+Shopping cart using Node.js (Express), React, Redux and Bootstrap 4

 This is a fullstack shopping cart application.